acl-devsign-winter-2018/projects/midterm/README.md

 * **UI design criteria**.
 What are your interface design goals?
 * **Success metrics**.
 How would you measure whether your product is successful?

+## Ongoing Technical Design Requirements

-### App and Component Design
+### App Routes and SubRoutes

-1. Create and maintain a high-level diagram of the routes and subroutes of your application
+Create and maintain a high-level diagram of the routes and subroutes of your application.
+You should have an initial draft by end-of-day Monday

+### Component Design

+These steps can occur JIT (just-in-time) for the different vertical slices:

 1. Decompose your designs into distinct components
 1. Create tree-diagrams of your components and show the flow of data from firebase, the url, and parent-to-child data passing (including callback functions)

-Steps 2 and 3 can occur JIT (just-in-time) for the different vertical slices.